 - If you can turn a light on you can turn it off.

-- If you open a door shut it.
+- Shut the door after you open it.

-- If you borrow it PUT it back.
+- When you borrow something PUT it back.

 - You are neither Hansel or Gretel, and I know when you are home.
 I do not need a trail of discarded clothes to find you.
 PICK THEM UP.